-Considerations for fire risk assessments
+Considerations for a fire risk assessment

-The main goal of a fire safety risk assessment is to identify fire hazards with a view to eliminating them, or if this isn’t possible, minimise the risks.
+The main goal of a fire risk assessment is to identify fire hazards with a view to eliminating them, or if this isn’t possible, minimise the risks.
 If there are five or more employees a document must be produced detailing the assessment, but it’s a good idea to write down the findings regardless of the number of building occupants.

 Additionally, this shouldn’t be a static document but one that’s reviewed if any changes are made to a building, or significant factors introduced that could impact fire health and safety.
 It’s also good practice to review the assessment results every 12 months.

-What do fire risk assessments involve?
+What does a fire risk assessment involve?